Dinaabdalla2018/Shopping_TaskITI/README.md

 - Add a new product
 - Edit an existing product
 - Delete a product
-- Search for a product by name
+- view details of product
-- Sort products by name or price

 ## Getting Started